YottaDB/YDBDoc/ProgGuide/isv.rst

    Format: %<FAC>-<SEV>-<ID>, <TEXT>
    Example: %GTM-E-DIVZERO, Attempt to divide by zero

-YottaDB/GT.M sets $ZSTATUS when it encounters errors during program execution, but not when it encounters errors in a Direct Mode command.
+YottaDB sets $ZSTATUS when it encounters errors during program execution, but not when it encounters errors in a Direct Mode command.

 $ZSTATUS is a read-write Intrinsic Special Variable, (i.e., it can occur on the left side of the equal sign (=) in the argument to the SET command).
-While it will accept any string, YottaDB/FIS recommends setting it to null.
+While it will accept any string, YottaDB recommends setting it to null.
 M routines cannot modify $ZSTATUS with the NEW command.

 Example:

 .. parsed-literal::
-   GTM>WRITE $ZSTATUS
+   YDB>WRITE $ZSTATUS
    150373110,+1^MYFILE,%GTM-E-DIVZERO,
    Attempt to divide by zero